nitinkaran/LinuxCoded/C++/README.md

 # LinuxCoded ----- C++ folder
 1. VirtualClass.cpp    -   Contains the virtual class inheritance in grandparent to child relationship via 2 parents
 2. VirtualFunction.cpp -   Contains the virtual function which avoids the ambiguity to access the function in the Derived class
+3. DestructorConcept.cpp   -   Contains the calling order of the destructor